-Those prisoners sentenced to four years imprisonment or more are automatically released on licence when they have served two-thirds of their sentence in custody.
-These licences expire at the sentence expiry date.
+Those prisoners sentenced to four years imprisonment or more are automatically released on licence when they have served two-thirds of their sentence in custody or 6 months before the expiry of their sentence depending on when they were sentenced.
+These licences expire at the sentence end date.
 The term "non-parole" licence is used to describe the non-discretionary period of supervision in the community.

-During 2015-16, the Board recommended that conditions be attached to the licences of 111 prisoners who were not released on parole.
-A further 39 cases were re-referred to the Board to enable it to apply specific licence conditions to the offenders' non-parole licences.
+During 2017-18, the Board recommended that conditions be attached to the licences of 147 prisoners who were not released on parole.
+A further 48 cases were re-referred to the Board to enable it to recommend specific licence conditions to the offenders' non-parole licences.